BelemRuizMendoza/simple/README.md

 # simple
-Exercise from "Getting Starterd with GitHub", Git and GitHub for Writers
+Exercise from "Getting Started with GitHub", Git and GitHub for Writers